aoloe/scribus-manual-text/NOTES.md

     - do the same for other paragraph styles

 Finally for hyphenation to be enabled, you have to select explicitly text frames on which want to apply it

+## The Story Editor

+If you don't have strong reasons for using the story editor, you're supposed to edit your text and apply the styles in the frames.

+The Story Editor used to be an important tool in Scribus, but it has not been so for over a decade now.
+Sadly, many beginners tutorials have not caught up, and still present the story editor in the first few steps.
+It's a power tool (in bad shape) now.

+Indeed, the Story Editor is still usable for some specific tasks that needs it (like editing a short heavily rotated text frame) but is mostly useless for its original goal.
+There are plans for rewriting it, with a new purpose.
+But it seems that nobody has a urgent need for it.